 Best Islands to Visit in Greece

-Greece has about 6.000 islands and islets with about 100 of them to be inhabited with permanent populations ranging from 680.000 (Crete) and 152.000 (Rhodes) to 2 (Agios Minas Fournoi).
-That makes it hard to decide which island to go to if you are planning to travel to Greece for the first time.
+Greece has about 6,000 islands and islets, with about 85 of them inhabited with permanent populations ranging from 680.000 (Crete) and 152.000 (Rhodes) to 2 (Agios Minas Fournoi).

 So let’s jump to the best islands in Greece that I believe are amazing and you should visit: